-Australia Road Trip Fun Fact: This road trip traces the trail of John McDouall Stuart, a 19th-century Scottish explorer who is widely celebrated for navigating inland Australia.
+Australia Road Trip Fun Fact: This road trip traces John McDouall Stuart’s trail, a 19th-century Scottish explorer who navigated inland Australia.

 Our next road trip is along the west coast of Australia.
-Commonly called the “Coral Coast”, this road trip begins in the southwestern city of Perth and ends in the small resort town of Exmouth.
-This road trip covers approximately 1,269 kilometers or 774 miles and it’s recommended to spread this trip out over the course of at least three days.
+Commonly called the “Coral Coast,” this road trip begins in the southwestern city of Perth and ends in the small resort town of Exmouth.
+This road trip covers approximately 1,269 kilometers or 774 miles — spread this trip out over at least three days.

-One of the best parts of this road trip is having the option of traveling along the Indian Ocean Drive, a coastal road along Western Australia.
-Drive through coastal towns like Jurien Bay, Dongara, Port Denison, Greenough, and Cervantes.
+One of the best parts of this road trip is traveling along the Indian Ocean Drive, a coastal road along with Western Australia.
+Visit Perth, then drive through coastal towns like Jurien Bay, Dongara, Port Denison, Greenough, and Cervantes.

-In Cervantes, check out the Pinnacles of Nambung National Park which attracts thousands of visitors each year to its natural ecosystem for native wildlife.
-The Nambung National Park is also home to a plethora awe-inspiring natural limestone structures dating back 30,000 years ago.
+In Cervantes, check out the Pinnacles of Nambung National Park, which attracts thousands of visitors each year to its natural ecosystem for native wildlife.
+The Nambung National Park is also home to a plethora of awe-inspiring natural limestone structures dating back 30,000 years ago.
 These structures stand like massive giants!

-To top off my Western Australia road trip, lastly, I would check out Coral Bay “a snorkeler’s paradise” teeming with vibrant coral species and diverse marine life.
+Lastly, to top off my West Coast Australia road trip, I would check out Coral Bay, “a snorkeler’s paradise,” teeming with vibrant coral species and diverse marine life.

 The Tasmanian Journey